rdex999/Low/README.md

 ```

 # Contributing
-As this languege is currently in development, i will not accept pull requests
+As this languege is currently in development, I will not accept pull requests.

 # Syntax
 Every statement MUST end with a semicolon ( ; ) \